 Oh, dear God.
 Christopher—my husband!
 What am I doing?

-In a panic, I pop back into the bathroom and blot my lipstick.
-Soap gets scrubbed onto my wrists where I sprayed perfume.
-Taking off the infinity necklace that Donovan gave me as a symbol of his undying love makes me take pause.
-Wearing it around Christopher always feels so disrespectful; yet putting it away now feels as if I’m being unfaithful to the memory of who I was.
+My heart sprints as I pop back into the bathroom, blot my lipstick, and then scrub the perfume off of my wrists.
+But just as I scramble to remove the infinity necklace that Donovan gave me, I halt and take pause.
+Wearing this symbol of Donovan’s undying love around Christopher always feels so disrespectful; yet putting it away now feels as if I’m being unfaithful to the memory of who I was.

 No, not who I was—who I am.